This topic introduces the connection types Designer supports and provides an example to illustrate how you can set up a JDBC connection in Designer.

 - Select the tables you want to add to the Logi Report catalog and select Add.

 - Add more tables from other database catalogs and schemas.

-- Select Views/Synonyms to add views/synonyms from the database if it contains in the same way.
+- Select the Views/Synonyms radio button to add views/synonyms from the database if it contains in the same way.

 - Select Done to finish adding tables.

 - The name text box becomes editable now.
-Type the new name and select Enter on the keyboard to confirm the change.
+Type the new name and press Enter on the keyboard to confirm the change.